 4. Sedation

+A person abusing narcotic drugs may exhibit signs of sedation as a result of the drug’s slowing effects.
 Before long, these sedative effects reach a point where a person can experience brief lapses in consciousness at any given time, also known as “nodding out.”
 This sign in particular may indicate the user is at risk of overdosing should he or she continue to engage in abuse practices.

 Treatment can help you overcome a narcotics abuse problem.
-Call 800-934-1582(Who Answers?) to find help today.
+Call 800-934-1582(Sponsored) to find help today.

 5. Disregard for Negative Consequences

-During the course of narcotic drug abuse, a person’s ability to make sound decisions sees continual decline.
+During the course of narcotic drug abuse, a person’s ability to make sound decisions sees a continual decline.
 As a result, negative consequences caused by ongoing drug use go unnoticed by the user.

-This disregard stems from a growing physical dependency on narcotic effects.
+This disregard stems from a growing physical dependency on the narcotic effects.
 Physical dependency takes hold as brain cell structures continue to deteriorate, making them increasingly dependent on the drug’s effects to function normally.

 6. Impaired Central Nervous System Functions